Fall Armyworm Moth

 Key Features

-- Iridescent, silvery-white hindwings with dark edges
+- Iridescent silvery-white hindwings with a narrow dark border

 When You’ll See Them